chris-caballero/Fraud-Transaction-Detection/README.md

 Lastly, we evaluate the ROC Curve performance on the entire holdout set (imbalanced validation set):
 <img src="imgs/README_84_0.png" alt="Description" width="500" height="400">

 ## Future Work
 - Try synthetic transaction data generation: https://github.com/namebrandon/Sparkov_Data_Generation
-    - This will give a sense of realism, applying this to data which looks and behaves like what you would find in a real world setting.
+    - This will give a sense of realism, applying this to data which looks and behaves like what you would find in a real-world setting.
     - The original data is anonymized which makes understanding the data much harder.
 - Try various sampling techniques (SMOTE, Tomek Links, ...)
 - Create interactive tables with Tableau